marcushouse/FormItBuilder/README.md

 A scripting language to dynamically build FormIt forms without the need to hand code the HTML.
 Basic PHP syntax is required which makes for simple commands build complex forms.
-Forms can be output in raw FormIT syntax or it can simply be dynamically run in conjunction with FormIT.
+Forms can be output in raw FormIT syntax or it can simply be used as intended by dynamically running in conjunction with FormIT.

-Stay Tuned.
-Not at a stage of beta as yet...